 Reasons why Indians may be hesitant to seek therapy

 One of the major obstacles to seeking therapy for mental health is the cultural barriers in India.
 Indian culture and mental health often intersect, as mental health is frequently misunderstood, and families perceive mental illness among their members as something that can impact their reputation or dignity.
-This deep-rooted stigma associated with mental illness makes individuals hesitate to seek outside help, driven by the fear of being judged as weak or fundamentally flawed by society.
+This deep-rooted social stigma around mental illness makes individuals hesitate to seek outside help, driven by the fear of being judged as weak or fundamentally flawed by society.
 The cultural norms and expectations surrounding mental health are significant deterrents, impeding many individuals from accessing the support and assistance they truly need.

 Moreover, within Indian culture, many problems, including mental health issues, are often attributed to individual behaviour or external influences.
 For instance, if someone is suffering from depression and loses interest in their day-to-day activities or fails to fulfil their commitments, it is commonly attributed to a lack of discipline or the deviation from familial "values" and "ideals."
 This attribution of blame and lack of understanding further discourages individuals from seeking professional help.